truemagic-coder/solana-agent/README.md

 Routing is determined by optimal domain expertise of the agent for the user query.

+When the agent uses a tool it feeds the tool output back into the agent to generate the final response.

+This is important as tools generally output unstructured and unformatted data that the agent needs to prepare for the user.

 Keep this in mind while designing your agentic systems using Solana Agent.

 ```ascii